Tharun1936/JusticeFlow-AI/README.md

 ## 🚀 Overview

-NyayaFlow AI is an **AI‑powered case prioritization and decision‑support system** that sits on top of existing e‑Courts / NJDG infrastructure and helps courts manage their massive case backlog more intelligently.
+JusticeFlow AI is an **AI‑powered case prioritization and decision‑support system** that sits on top of existing e‑Courts / NJDG infrastructure and helps courts manage their massive case backlog more intelligently.

 Instead of simple *first‑in, first‑out* listing, the system uses **machine learning, legal‑domain NLP, and fairness‑aware algorithms** to: